lhhiep2204/Locify/docs/Locify_System_Architecture.md

 ```

 **Key Points**:
+- Image selection is only available when the user is logged in; otherwise, a message is displayed: "Please log in to add or remove images."
-- Images are uploaded to Firebase Storage by the client when online or stored locally (e.g., `file://`) when offline.
+- When logged in, images are uploaded to Firebase Storage by the client when online or stored locally (e.g., `file://`) when offline.
 - Image URLs are updated in local storage and synced with the server.
 - Offline images are marked as pending upload and processed when online.
 - For individual image deletions (e.g., editing location/category) or location deletions, the client deletes images from Firebase Storage using the Firebase SDK.
 Offline, local image files (e.g., `file://`) are deleted immediately to free device storage.